 - Implement this policy and ensure that all staff: - Are informed of our school's systems which support safeguarding, including reading and understanding this policy, as part of their induction. - Follow the procedures included in this policy, what they should know and do in relation to information sharing and referrals of cases of suspected abuse and neglect. - Make this policy available to parents/carers, professionals, and the community to ensure there is transparency and clear expectations about the school's duty to safeguarding and promote the welfare of children and the arrangements for responding to children presenting with needs that may require early help or support to protect them.
-Please note all policies are published on the school website.
-Copies can be requested from the school office.
-Posters are displayed in every room in the school. - Ensure the DSL has appropriate time, funding, training, and resources, and that there is always adequate cover if the DSL is absent. - Act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer. - Manage cases where there are low-level concerns regarding the conduct of staff or oversee delegation to the DSL. - Ensure the relevant staffing ratios are met, where applicable
+Online copies of this policy can be found on the school website and the staff network.
+A paper copy can be found in the school staff room. - Ensure the DSL has appropriate time, funding, training, and resources, and that there is always adequate cover if the DSL is absent. - Act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer. - Manage cases where there are low-level concerns regarding the conduct of staff or oversee delegation to the DSL. - Ensure the relevant staffing ratios are met, where applicable - Make sure each child in the Early Years Foundation Stage is assigned a key person - Oversee the safe use of technology, mobile phones and cameras in Early Years setting